What We Do

 Our roots run deep in pioneering interfaith movements of the Pacific Northwest.
 Rabbi Levine, Father Treacy and Pastor Rollander began the Challenge Program on KOMO TV out of a desire to counter dehumanization in the 1960’s.
 Their vision continued with the formation of Camp Brotherhood, an interfaith camp and retreat center near Arlington, WA.
 At least 250,000 people who engaged in interfaith encounter at the Camp.

 Paths to Understanding is committed to maintaining an environment free from all forms of coercion and harassment that adversely affect the lives of those who lead, work, partner or participate with us.
-This commitment includes the prevention of proper response to sexual harassment, as well as harassment on the basis of sexual orientation, gender identity, and gender expression.
+We are committed to preventing and effectively responding to sexual harassment, including any form of harassment on the basis of sexual orientation, gender identity, and gender expression.

-Paths to Understanding seeks bridge bias and build unity.
-We value creating an organization in which diversity, equity, inclusion and access for:
+Paths to Understanding seeks to bridge bias and build unity.
+We value creating a diverse organization that provides equity, inclusion and access for all, regardless of:

 - types, sizes and shapes of families

 - ableness, learning style or level of education